mariohernandez/mariohernandezio/src/blog/storybook-components.md

 * Copy **/core/themes/olivero/templates/content/node--teaser.html.twig** into your theme's **/storybook/templates/content/**.
 Create the directory if it does not exist.
 * Now rename the newly copied template to **node--article--teaser.html.twig**.
+* Clear Drupal's cache since we are introducing a new Twig template.

 As you can see, by renaming the template **node--article--teaser** (one of the names listed as a suggestion), we are indicating that any changes we make to this template will only affect nodes of type Article which are displayed in Teaser view mode.
 So whenever an Article node is displayed, if it is in teaser view mode, it will use the Card component to render it.